ericanastas/ericanastas.com/_projects/SOM/vw-image-recolor-script.md

 ![](/images/som/vw-image-recolor-script/recolor.jpg)

-And here is the result of the script set to a threshold windspeed of 4 m/s.
+And here is the result of the script set to a threshold wind speed of 4 m/s.

 ![](/images/som/vw-image-recolor-script/recolor_recolored.png)